anmol-arora07/DL_implementations/README.md

-This Repository contains implementations of famous deep learning neural nets in Pytorch
+This Repository contains implementations of famous deep learning neural nets in Pytorch.